-KU-RING-GAI ART CENTRE - DRAFT PLAN OF MANAGEMENT
+KU-RING-GAI ART CENTRE -DRAFT PLAN OF MANAGEMENT

-PURPOSE OF REPORT: To place the draft Plan of Management - Ku-ring-gai Art classified as community land must have a plan of management.
+PURPOSE OF REPORT: To place the draft Plan of Management - Ku-ring-gai Art Centre on public exhibition in accordance with the requirements of the Local Government Act 1993.
+BACKGROUND: The Local Government Act 1993 requires that all land classified as community land must have a plan of management.
 On 29 April 2008, Council resolved to prepare and revise existing plans of management to ensure statutory compliance and to maintain the relevance of the plans to inform use and management.

-Centre on public exhibition in accordance with the requirements of the Local Government Act 1993.
+COMMENTS: The draft Plan of Management for the Ku-ring-gai Art Centre seeks to provide measurable strategies flowing from management objectives providing for long term focussed management of the Ku-ring-gai Art Centre.
+RECOMMENDATION: That the draft Plan of Management - Ku-ring-gai Art Centre be exhibited for a period of 28 days with a further 14 days for public comment in accordance with the requirements of the Local Government Act 1993.